 For all A Level applicants:

-- If A Level Maths and Further Maths is offered in the same sitting, Further Maths is acceptable at AS Level only.
+- If A level Maths and Further Maths is offered in the same sitting, Further Maths is acceptable at AS level only.

-- General studies and Critical Thinking are not accepted subjects at AS and A Level.
+- General studies and Critical Thinking are not accepted subjects at AS and A level.

-- For candidates offering four A Levels, two science and two non-science subjects, our normal offer is AAAC (A grades required in two science subjects, one of which must be Biology or Chemistry) if all four subjects are pursued to A2 level and no AS Levels have been cashed in.
+- For candidates offering four A levels, two science and two non-science subjects, our normal offer is A*AAC (A grades required in two science subjects, one of which must be Biology or Chemistry) if all four subjects are pursued to A2 level and no AS levels have been cashed in.

-- A Levels requirements must be achieved in one sitting over no longer than a 2 year period.
+- A levels requirements must be achieved in one sitting over no longer than a 2 year period.

-- Barts and The London does not consider any applications from students who are re-sitting their AS or A Level year thereby taking 3 years to achieve the required grades unless protected under the Equality and Diversity Act 2010.
-Applicants citing this provision must make the school aware with evidence by September 1st of the year of application to ensure their application is suitable to be considered under this framework.
+- Barts and The London does not consider any applications from students who are re-sitting their AS or A level year thereby taking 3 years to achieve the required grades unless protected under the Equality and Diversity Act 2010.
+Applicants citing this provision must make the school aware with evidence by 1st September of the year of application to ensure their application is suitable to be considered under this framework.

 GCSE Grades Requirements

 All eligible applicants must have the following subjects at GCSE level, at grades AAABBB (777666 for GSCEs taken from 2015) or above (in any order) to include Biology (or Human Biology), Chemistry, English Language, and Mathematics (or Additional Mathematics or Statistics).
 The Science Double Award may substitute all sciences at GCSE.